On Poetry with James Longenbach

 JAMES: I don’t mind saying, since the poems in that collection certainly make clear, I have for the last five years been dealing with having cancer.
 The poems are looking back over a lifetime of experience, but always through that lens.
 When I was first diagnosed, I thought that I had done this mortality thing, but I hadn’t.
 I think this is why COVID has been so strenuous for people.
 But often, for people like me, and I think this sounds a little glib, I’m like “what pandemic?”
 The fact that we’re all going to die?
 Yeah, soon.
 I was forced by circumstance to do a lot of thinking and feeling, and this book, especially, is the outcome of that work.

-BRYAN: It’s sounds very powerful.
+BRYAN: It’s sounds very raw and honest, powerful.
 I’m excited to read it.
 What was the most challenging part of putting any of your collections together?

 JAMES: As I’ve said, it starts right away.
 You’ve got two poems, and one of them comes first.
 This after years of asking what is the first poem?
 A good answer to that question is that you want a book to be a book, to be an experience, in the same way that you want a poem to be an experience.
 And if a book of poems is just a collection of poems in the best order you could muster, then what’s the point?
 A book has to be about something, and more importantly it has to do something.
 So, you want to make that arc that you’re always trying to make in an individual poem, even a short one, from the first line to the last line, to feel that there’s something you don’t know in the first line, and then you feel that there’s something you do know in the last line.
 Sometimes you don’t know exactly what it is.
 You have to read the poem again and figure it out.
 I’m not talking about a lack of clarity or about confusion, but I’m talking about the acts of thinking and feeling.
 You yourself know this.
 And you can recognize it in things you yourself have written where you know that the end of the poem gives you information that feels charged because you get to it, because it’s something that you come to.
 You’re not just told, but you’re allowed to uncover it in a particular way, not this way, not this way, but that way.
 And that process can be very moving.
 A good book of poems does the same thing.
 The struggle is indeed to find that beginning, and then to find that ending, and to get there.